chhylp123/BitMapperBS/README.md

 (4) **Methylation Extracting**

 The output file of BitMapperBS must be first sorted into a coordinate-sorted BAM file by utilizing samtools.
-After that, the methylation information is extracted using MethylDackel (see https://github.com/dpryan79/methyldackel).
+After that, duplicate alignments should be removed by Picard or samtools.
+At last, the methylation information is extracted using MethylDackel (see https://github.com/dpryan79/methyldackel).

 ### Changelog ###